There’s plenty of content and research papers that highlight the shifting landscape of the digital advertising industry.

 “What is the most annoying part of using your mobile device every day?”

-Key Finding: Irrelevant marketing messages cause more frustration than slow apps and websites.
+Key Finding: Irrelevant mobile advertising messages cause more frustration than slow apps and websites.

 More than half of all consumers said that irrelevant marketing messages are the single most annoying part of using their mobile devices every day.
 Far outweighing the frustration caused by slow apps and websites.